Nonlinear manifestations of photon acceleration in time-dependent metasurfaces: tunable broadband harmonics generation: Results

-where $\lambda_{\rm TH}=2\pi c/\omega_{\rm TH}$.
 The resulting upconversion spectra are displayed in Fig.~\ref{fig3}c,d for three values of the input light intensity $\tilde I$.
-In Fig.~\ref{fig3}c, we reveal the three regimes of PASIM operation by comparing the spectra with those obtained for a set of fixed $\omega_R$.
-At low intensities, e.g., $\tilde I=8$ (blue curve), the shape of the upconverted spectrum does not differ from that produced by a time-independent metasurface with $\omega_R=\omega_R^0$.
-As the intensity increases, the upconverted light progressively blue-shifts, and for $\tilde I > 14$ (green curve) we start observing PA-induced photons that cannot be produced by any metasurface with time-independent resonances.
-This point is best illustrated for the intensity $\tilde I = 18$ (red curve in Fig.~\ref{fig3}c) which is well into the PA regime.
-We have attempted to reproduce the nonlinear spectrum by using a set of stationary resonant frequencies/linewidths corresponding to different values of $N_j/N_{\rm max}$, where $1\leq j \leq 6$.
-We observe that it is impossible to produce THG photons so far to the blue without invoking photon acceleration.
+In Fig.~\ref{fig3}c, we illustrate the three regimes of PASIM operation by comparing the spectra with those obtained for a set of fixed $\omega_R$.
+At low intensities, e.g., $\tilde I=0.6\tilde I_c$ (blue curve), the shape of the upconverted spectrum does not differ from that produced by a time-independent metasurface with $\omega_R=\omega_R^0$.
+As the intensity increases, the upconverted light progressively blue-shifts, and for the critical intensity $\tilde I = \tilde I_c$ (green curve) we start observing PA-induced photons that cannot be produced by any static metasurface with time-independent resonances.
+The transition to the PA regime is best illustrated for the intensity $\tilde I = 1.3\tilde I_c$ (red curve in Fig.~\ref{fig3}c).
+It is instructive to attempt reproducing the nonlinear spectrum by using a set of stationary resonant frequencies/linewidths corresponding to different values of $N_j/N_{\rm max}$, where $1\leq j \leq 6$.
+We observe that, without invoking PA, it is impossible to reproduce the red curve in Fig.~\ref{fig3}c by any one of such static metasurfaces, or even by using a weighted average of their corresponding THG spectra.
+The reason for that is the existence of highly blue-shifted THG photons (see the red shaded area).

 By comparing the theoretical spectra shown in Fig.~\ref{fig3}d with their experimental counterparts shown in Fig.~\ref{fig2}c, we find that the simple model of PA described by Eqs.(1--4) semi-quantitatively captures the key spectral features of the PASIM-based THG: simultaneous increase in intensity, blue-shift, and spectral width with increasing laser intensity.
-The model rather accurately captures the saturation of the THG as shown in Fig.~\ref{fig3}e, the value of the blue-shift ($\sim25$~nm), and the spectral broadening (up to $\sim40$~nm) as shown in Fig.~\ref{fig3}f.
+The model rather accurately captures the saturation of the THG as shown in Fig.~\ref{fig3}e, the value of the blue-shift ($\sim25$~nm), and the spectral broadening from the initial linewidth of the resonance ($\sim22$~nm) up to $\sim40$~nm, as shown in Fig.~\ref{fig3}f.
 Even though the dynamic resonance sweep is a very complex process, especially because of the highly localized nature of FC generation, we have demonstrated that our model can explain the main features of the experiment, and can be potentially used for optimizing future metasurface designs.